coreeng/core-platform-docs/content/capabilities/history/_index.md

 The product was kicked off in August 2023.
 With the following milestones set based on:
 * Unblocking app developers as soon as possible < 2 weeks
-* Unblock app develoeprs doing a full path to production < 3 months
+* Unblock app developers doing a full path to production < 3 months
 * Prove out the operations model of a user platform operator deploying new versions
 * Final set of long-lived environments in < 3 months
 * Production ready in < 6 months